 I’m passionate about jewellery making and love teaching students how to make their own jewellery, accessories and tiaras.

-Jewellery making topics include bead stringing, beginners wire skills and master classes, also creative wirework hair accessories and tiaras.
-Each of my day courses and taster workshops are themed to cover particular skills, designs and materials.
+Jewellery making topics include bead stringing, beginners wire skills and masterclasses.
+Each of my bespoke day courses and taster workshops is themed to cover particular skills, designs and materials.
 They start with easier skills/designs and progress onto further skills/design variations.

-I tailor and adapt my classes depending on the skill level and progress of each student group.
-Most of my classes have a maximum of 8 students so each student benefits from individual attention and guidance with their jewellery making.
-My classes are suitable for both students with no previous jewellery making experience, as well as intermediate learners, with students able to choose easier or more difficult design variations.
-1-1 students can also book bespoke masterclasses tailored for them and enabling them to develop their skills further.
+I tailor and adapt my workshops depending on the skill level and progress of each student in your group, everyone benefits from some individual attention and guidance with their jewellery making.
+My bespoke workshops are suitable for both students with no previous jewellery making experience, as well as intermediate learners, with students able to choose easier or more difficult design variations.
+1-1 students are able to book bespoke masterclasses tailored for them and enabling them to develop their skills further.

-I’m a qualified teacher – initially, I taught design – and have enjoyed sharing my love of beads with my many students over the past 13 years and helping them learn and develop their own jewellery making skills.
+I’m a qualified teacher – initially, I taught design – and have enjoyed sharing my love of beads with my many students over the past 15 years, helping them learn and develop their own jewellery making skills.
 I taught jewellery making classes in colleges, adult education, galleries, museums, community groups and family workshops.